martinrotter/rssguard/docs/source/features/regex.md

 You can select name for your search and more importantly the actual search phrase.
 As the name of the feature suggests, you need to enter valid [regular expression](https://learn.microsoft.com/en-us/dotnet/standard/base-types/regular-expression-language-quick-reference).

 Then you confirm the dialog and your search will show in feed list under `Regex queries` item.
 If you click it, all matching articles will be shown.
-Also, the article count shown next to the item is dynamically recalculated after new articles are fetched, so you can comfortably use this feature to track articles you are interested in.

 ```{attention}
 Count of all (or unread) articles matching your regex query is disabled in feed list for performance reasons.
 This limitation might be removed in the future.